navigation bar

 General Description

 The Green River is a very long stream forming in the Wind River Range of the Rocky Mountains in Bridger Teton National Forest of Sublette County, Wyoming, then winding its way south into Utah, turning east into Colorado and finally back south down into Utah where it terminates at the confluence of the Colorado River in Canyonlands National Park in San Juan County.
-The featured section is the 128 mile run from the very small town of Ouray in Uintah County to IH 70 at the Town of Green River in Grand County.
+The featured section is the 128 mile run from the very small town of Ouray in Uintah County to Green River State Park at the Town of Green River in Grand County.
 Paddlers should note that BLM permits are ALWAYS required for trips on this reach of the Green River, and that they are limited to a MAXIMUM of 9 calendar days on the section between Sand Wash and Swasey's Beach.
 See the "Permit Requirements" section below for additional information.

-Above Ouray, Green River trips are about 25-46 miles in length, but the run from Ouray to IH 70 is about 128 miles of Class I to III high desert canyon paddling in a very remote area of eastern Utah.
-This is a gorgeous run through parts of Uintah, Carbon and Grand Counties that passes through the Ouray national Wildlife Refuge, Uintah and Ouray Indian Reservation and the West Tavaputs Plateau.
+This is a gorgeous run through parts of Uintah, Carbon and Grand Counties that passes through the Ouray National Wildlife Refuge, Uintah and Ouray Indian Reservation and the West Tavaputs Plateau.
 Along the way the Green River is augmented by flows from the Duchesne, White, Nine Mile and Price Rivers, providing adequate boating levels almost year-round, providing ice flows don't get in the way, though the prime season runs from March through November.
 The run includes passage through the red sandstone Desolation and Gray Canyons, both significant geological wonders that will capture your attention.
-This is a 6-10 day trip for marathon paddlers in canoes and rafts (kayaks need canoe or raft support to have adequate provisions including plenty of drinking water) who enjoy getting away from everyday life for a trip far removed from any signs of civilization.
-Along the way are about 60 rapids, most rated Class I to II, but a few that will reach Class III to III+ status at high flows.
-There are few access points (and no convenient ones) between Ouray and Green River, so once you start the trip you are committed to finishing it, though this is a very popular family trip destination for many people.
-Pack everything you need for the long journey that ends about 90 miles west of Grand Junction, Colorado.

-It should be mentioned that reports of heavy mosquito infestation will be found around Joe Hutch Canyon, particularly at higher levels.
+It should be mentioned that heavy mosquito infestation will be found especially between Sand Wash and Joe Hutch Canyon, particularly at higher levels and before late-August to early-September.
 Take along plenty of DEET and/or wear appropriate clothing to repel mosquito bites!
+Definitely reserve a screen cabin at Sand Wash, where mosquitoes are particularly bad.
+A screen tent for the group and mosquito netting for the groover are also highly recommended.
+Bugs are much worse in camp than on the river.

 Location